-The reason we use a pre-ferment is to avoid a sour taste in the pancakes, since you discard could have been standing around in the fridge for weeks or even months could have become very sour.
+The reason we use a pre-ferment is to avoid a sour taste in the pancakes since your discard could have been standing around in the fridge for weeks or even months and could have become very sour.

-If you don’t have buttermilk you can use 500g regular or plant based milk and mix it with 2 tablespoons of white vinegar.
+If you don’t have buttermilk you can use 500g of regular or plant-based milk and mix it with 2 tablespoons of white vinegar.
 Don’t worry, it won’t taste like vinegar.

-Leave on the counter for 5 minutes after mixing and you have a makeshift buttermilk.
+Leave on the counter for 5 minutes after mixing and you have makeshift buttermilk.

-The batter is enriched with butter and eggs, which gives a luxurious and soft crumb of the pancakes and also makes for a superior taste.
+The batter is enriched with butter and eggs, which gives a luxurious and soft crumb to the pancakes and also makes for a superior taste.

 If you want to make the pancakes vegan you can omit the eggs.
 They’ll be a bit less rich in taste, but still very tasty.

-If you want to play around with the formula, change quantity or other things, you can do so here in my Bread Calculator.
+If you want to play around with the formula, change the quantity, or do other things, you can do so here in my Bread Calculator.

 Conclusion of this sourdough pancakes recipe